bayespy/bayespy/doc/source/user_guide/advanced.rst

 This section contains brief information on how to implement some advanced methods in BayesPy.
-These methods include Riemannian conjugate gradient methods, pattern search, simulated annealing, collapsed variational inference, stochastic variational inference and black box variational inference.
+These methods include Riemannian conjugate gradient methods, pattern search, simulated annealing, collapsed variational inference and stochastic variational inference.
 In order to use these methods properly, the user should understand them to some extent.
 They are also considered experimental, thus you may encounter bugs or unimplemented features.
 In any case, these methods may provide huge performance improvements easily compared to the standard VB-EM algorithm.

 Gradient-based optimization